andres-erbsen/sipb-pgpsign/readme.md

 # Installation

-You will need the standard distribution `go` programming language (`golang`).
-Install the relevant package from your package manager and do the following:
+You will need the standard distribution of the `go` programming language (`golang`).
+Install the relevant package from your package manager and then do the following:

 	mkdir ~/go
 	export GOPATH=~/go